 The right to object

 We only holds records during the period of our relationship and for a set period afterwards to allow us to meet our legal obligations, including resolving any follow up issues between us.
-If you opt out of our newsletters your data is removed from processing immediately.

 Please contact us if you would like any more information.